Creepi0n/Reddit-Account-Generator/README.md

  **HOW DO USE?**

   1. Start Tor Browser and Connect.
   2. Change EMAIL in accounts.py to your email. #If you use GMAIL, you can add dots to make infinite accounts for one mail.
-Example: Instead of example@gmail.com, use    ex.ample@gmail.com
+Example: Instead of example@gmail.com, use    ex.ample@gmail.com. ex.ample@gmail.com will work for infinite accounts!
  3. Start accounts.py.
  4. Solve Captcha and Register.
  5. Success!